PawseySC/singularity-containers/_episodes/05-build-deffile.md

 Now that you've built your container image, you might want to run it on other systems, or share it with collaborators.

-The simplest way to achieve this is to remember that a SIF image is just a file, so .. you can transfer it across systems using Linux command line utilities like `scp` or `rsync`, or even graphical applications such as `Filezilla`.
+The simplest way to achieve this is to remember that a SIF image is just a file, so... you can transfer it across systems using Linux command line utilities like `scp` or `rsync`, or even graphical applications such as `Filezilla`.
 Just remember that images can be quite large, typically ranging from tens of MBs up to several GBs.
-For instance the *lolcow* image we created is about 70 MB.
+The *lolcow* image we created is about 70 MB, but for instance a typical *RStudio* image is well above 1 GB.

+If you want to keep the images publicly available, as they are just files you can store them in a server that is accessible through HTTP or FTP, or design a setup based upon open source image registry solutions such as [Harbor]{https://goharbor.io}.

-If you want to keep the images publicly available, one option is to host them on the [**Sylabs Cloud Library**](https://cloud.sylabs.io), which is currently free upon signup.
-You can skip this and just follow the demo, if you don't want to signup.
+Sylabs offer their own image hosting platform, the [**Sylabs Cloud Library**](https://cloud.sylabs.io), which is currently free upon signup.
+Let's see how this works.
+If you don't want to signup, just skip the hands-on and follow the demo.
 Once you create an account, you'll need to click on your account name on the top right of the page, select `Access Tokens`, then create a token, and copy it to the clipboard.
 Then you can configure the machine you're using for building container images, so that you can also push them to the Cloud Library: